-Trump on Clinton's guards: 'Take their guns away, see what happens to her'
+Trump on Clinton guards: Take their guns away

 "Take their guns away, OK?
 It'll be very dangerous," he added.

 Trump's comment, which came as he criticized Clinton over gun rights, is not the first time he has called for Clinton's Secret Service detail to "disarm."
-But it is the first time he has wondered aloud what would happen to her should she suddenly deprived of armed protection.
+But it is the first time he has wondered aloud what would happen to her should she suddenly be deprived of armed protection.

 Clinton campaign manager Robby Mook said Trump's remarks "should be out of bounds for a presidential candidate."